Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/4_pick_and_place.md

 1. Simulated Niryo One, `RealSimPickAndPlace.cs`, subscriber reads from the action goal topic, `robot_action/goal`, and executes the trajectory or tool commands.

-**Changes:**
+**Note the changes between Part 3 and Part 4::**

-- The `MoverService`, `mover.py`,  has been replaced with a ROS Subscriber in `sim_and_real_pnp.py` but retains the trajectory planning capability.
+- The `MoverService`, `mover.py`,  has been replaced with a ROS Subscriber in `sim_and_real_pnp.py` but retains the trajectory-planning capability.
 - Introduction of an action server, `RobotMove`, to schedule and exectute trajectories.
-- Gripper command execution was previously hard coded in `TrajectoryPlanner.cs` in part 3 but is now being managed by the `RobotMove` action server.
+- Gripper command execution was previously hard-coded in `TrajectoryPlanner.cs` in part 3 but is now being managed by the `RobotMove` action server.
 - Extra poses have been added to make execution of the individual poses more apparent on the physical robot.

 # The ROS Side
----
 There are two lines that have not been previously used in `server_endpoint.py` that we will now be using.

 - The following line will be used by the simulated Niryo One in our Unity scene to read from the `robot_action/goal` topic and execute the same trajectories as the real Niryo One.